robot-stefan/HEI-Distributor-Upgrade/Tools.md

 #### Ratchet Wrench, 3/8 in Drive

 #### Extension, 3/8 in Drive, 1-3/4 in Long
 Helpful when you need just a small amount of offset.
 It’s one of my more often used extensions.
-It helps with some access to one of the carb idle speed screws when the air cleaner was on.
+It helps with some access to one of the carburetor idle speed screws when the air cleaner was on.

 #### Universal Joint, 3/8 in Drive
 Helps with access to the bolt holding the bulkhead connector in place.